 - Salman Rushdie – The Satanic Verses

 - J.D.
 Salinger – The Catcher in the Rye

 - John Steinbeck – Of Mice and Men, East of Eden, The Grapes of Wrath

 - J R R Tolkien - The Lord of the Rings trilogy

 Available from Libraries:

-- Newspapers and Magazines (PDF, 273KB) in other languages - if our collection doesn't have the particular newspaper or magazine you are looking for try the digital newspaper reader called PressDisplay
+Newspapers and Magazinesin other languages.
+If our collection doesn't have the particular newspaper or magazine you're looking for, try the digital newspaper reader called PressDisplay